-Millikin has over 20 different award-winning ensembles, featuring the oboe section in the Wind Ensemble, Concert Band, many chamber groups, and the Millikin/Decatur Symphony Orchestra.
+Millikin has over 20 different award-winning ensembles, featuring the oboe section in the Wind Ensemble, many chamber groups, and the Millikin/Decatur Symphony Orchestra.
 Since the School of Music does not have graduate students, undergraduates are immediately in leadership situations in these groups in addition to performing beside professional musicians.
 This also means that you will be studying with a professor, not a TA, or graduate assistant.
 At Millikin, you do not have to be a music major to receive a scholarship; I have had many fine pre-med students in my studio!
 It is great to get to continue to make music while pursuing other careers.

 Oboists at MU are also very active in pit orchestra work (we have an elite theatre department) with opportunities to receive lessons on doubling woodwind instruments.
 There are also opportunities in performing obbligato cantata parts, working on student- composed pieces in our state-of-the-art recording studio, and collaborating on commercial projects.
 There are an average of 100 individual recitals per year.
 Being an oboist at Millikin is a rich and vibrant experience!
+Come join us!

 When I was growing up, my mother had the following advice, “You've got to make your own fun.”
 I use this as a basis for both my personal and professional canon.
 If you continually rely on friends, acquaintances, the TV, your children, your significant other,